aisahilbhagat/parallax/README.md

 # NOW ABOUT THE GAME

-- This game is playable on any device as long as that device has a brouser in it and supports touch display and keyboard-mouse
+- This game is playable on any device as long as that device has a brouser in it and supports touch display or keyboard-mouse
 - In future i will make it for controller also but i don't have any intrest to make it so but i can i do it if i am sitting jobless in my room :)
 - We have tried to make it a story based game but maybe our story is not that good we are sorry for it.